MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 <a name="Exercise1"></a>
 ## Exercise 1: Add a UI test project to a Xamarin Forms solution ##

 The first step in incorporating UI tests into a Xamarin Forms app is to add a Xamarin.UITest project to the solution and update a couple of NuGet packages.
-In this exercise, you will add a test project to the Dronelander solution and run a simple test.
+In this exercise, you will add a test project to the **DroneLander** solution and run a simple test.

-1. Open the DroneLander solution in Visual Studio 2017.
+1. Open the **DroneLander** solution in Visual Studio 2017.

 1. In Solution Explorer, right-click the solution and use the **Add** > **New Project** command to add a **UI Test App (Xamarin.UITest | Cross-Platform)** project named "DroneLander.UITest" to the solution.